 The mystery and beauty of this phenomenon captivates the visitor, as its combination with the imprint of the channel creates a remarkable panorama.

 The natural flow of the current towards one direction lasts six (6) hours.
 Immediately afterwards follows a timeframe of approximately eight (8) minutes when the waters remain dormant.
 After the dormancy of those eight minutes, the waters change their orientation and move in the exact opposite direction for another six (6) hours.
 This interminable process through time has no beginning and end.

 However, just as with every rule, there are exceptions, the universe could not abstain from this.
 In the duration of a lunar month, there are two periods of “insubordination”, when the currents do not display a regular flow, do not obey to any law of nature, and, naturally, the change of direction every 6 hours is not in effect.
 These periods of “insubordination” occur twice within the lunar month and last for three days each time.
 During these periods, it is possible for the waters to change direction up to 14 times per 24 hours or, conversely, no change to occur at all for an entire day.

 The movements of the Moon around the Earth and those of the Earth around the Sun effect in such a way that the double attraction applied on our planet by the Sun and the Moon constantly changes direction, causing the application of forces on the earthly waters of the channel, that consequently change their direction periodically.

 The Sun’s attractive force, despite its incomparably greater mass, is three times smaller than that of the Moon because it is far more distant.

 (From the book of Charalampos N. SFETSAS “Chalkida and the tidal phenomenon”)

-For a full list of the port characteristics please contact us at [email protected], and we will be happy to serve!
+For a full view of the port characteristics and possibilities, please contact us at [email protected], and we will be happy to serve!

 March 7, 2016